Shared Services Canada System Maintenance Notice

 SSHRC will not fund the full cost of any Connection project.
 Additional support in the form of cash and/or in-kind contributions (excluding registration fees) equivalent to a minimum of 50% of the amount requested from SSHRC must come from sponsoring organizations, not individuals (see SSHRC’s Guidelines for Cash and In-Kind Contributions for more details).
 For example, an applicant / project director asking SSHRC for $10,000 in Connection Grant funding will have to provide additional support equal to at least $5,000.

-Letters of support from each organization listed in your application as a sponsoring organization and contributing toward the required minimum of 50% in matching cash and/or in-kind contributions.
+Letters of support are required from each organization listed in your application as a sponsoring organization and contributing toward the required minimum of 50% in matching cash and/or in-kind contributions.

 Only those contributions identified in letters of support that originate from sponsoring organizations and that are signed by someone with signing authority for the organization will count toward the required 50% matching funds.
-Amounts appearing in letters of support from individuals will not be used in this calculation.
+Amounts appearing in letters of support from individuals will not be used in this calculation, even if an individual is confirming that they are contributing from their own personal grants or regardless of their signing authority.
+The letters have to come from the sponsoring organization itself, not from individuals who have been awarded grants.

-If overall support totals less than the required 50% in matching contributions, the application may be deemed ineligible.
+If overall support totals less than the required 50% in matching contributions, the application could be deemed ineligible.

 Each letter of support must:

-- be signed by someone with signing authority from the organization;
+- be signed by someone with signing authority for the organization;

 - be submitted in one of Canada’s two official languages;